planetruby/gems/08-erd.md

----
-layout: gem
-title:  "Week #8 - rails-erd gem - generate entity-relationship diagrams (ERD) for your activerecord models"
+# Week 8 - erd gem - generate entity-relationship diagrams (ERD) for your activerecord models
----

 Let's say you have defined your database schema (tables) with ActiveRecord in Ruby.